But did the Village Voice’s aerodynamic bravado provide an accurate assessment? The Cerro Grande fire that nearly charred the

 chemical and radioactive waste are waiting aboveground for shipment to the

-Waste Isolation Pilot Project in southern New Mexico , and another 1 million drums
+Waste Isolation Pilot Project in southern New Mexico

 As if in slow motion, I rise from the couch.
 I take out a nylon suitcase and, without emotion, place in it three pairs of jeans, three shirts, three sets of underwear, and my cowboy boots.
 I do not pick out a meaningful photograph.
 Not even a teddy bear.
 Nothing meaningful.
 Then I walk out the door, climb into my 1977 Honda Civic, and drive into the smoke.